Tetracycline aptamer

 Timeline

-Aptamers are isolated out for the first time[1]
+Aptamers are isolated for the first time[1]

 Tetracycline aptamers can reduce gene expression up to 50-fold when analysed in a yeast cell-free system in vivo[3]